vehicle-lang/tutorial/tutorial.md

 ```

 Function types are declared using `:` and function arguments are separated with `->`.
-For example, we have called our network `score`.
+In this case, we have called our network `score`.
 It takes in a 2-dimension tensor of size 28 x 28
-filled with rationals - an image -, and return a vector of 20 rationals -a score for each of the 0 to 19 dog breeds-.
+filled with rationals - an image -, and returns a vector of 20 rationals -a score for each of the 0 to 19 dog breeds-.
 Networks are annotated with the keyword `@network` on the previous line of their declaration.

 ## Declaration of properties

-### A simple property
+### A simple property (ExistsGreatDane)

 Let us start with a simple property stating that there is at least one image classified as a Great Dane.